End-to-End Clinical Outcome Assessment (COA) Translations

 Case Report Form (CRF) Translations

-During a clinical trial, case report forms (CRFs) are a crucial document used by trial sponsors to collect patient data for hypothesis testing and data analysis.
-Within a CRF, data including a patient’s height, weight, pulse, blood pressure, temperature, and potential adverse events are documented and used to assess the efficacy of the device or medication being tested in the trial.
-With an increasing number of clinical trials being conducted across multiple languages, CRF translations are necessary for regulatory compliance and ensuring that the patient data is accurately recorded.
-To help CROs and sponsors uphold the validity of their data and remain in compliance with regulations for conducting clinical trials, CSOFT Health Sciences offers high quality and timely CRF translations.
+Case report forms (CRFs) are crucial documents trial sponsors use to collect patient data for hypothesis testing and data analysis during a clinical trial.
+Within a CRF, data, including a patient’s height, weight, pulse, blood pressure, temperature, and potential adverse events, are documented and used to assess the efficacy of the device or medication being tested in the trial.
+With increasing clinical trials being conducted across multiple languages, CRF translations are necessary for regulatory compliance and ensuring patient data is accurately recorded.
+To help CROs and sponsors uphold the validity of their data and remain in compliance with regulations for conducting clinical trials, CSOFT Health Sciences offers high-quality and timely CRF translations.

 Learn more about our CRF translations.